The Birth of Mega Man – 2011 Developer Interview

 However, in the later Mega Man games, the gameworld became more catchy, more pop, brighter somehow… Inafune was saying how Mega Man X took a darker turn in order to distinguish itself from that.
 For me, though, I feel like the Mega Man games gradually lost that cool, darker, more serious edge as time went on.
 I really felt that way when I received some criticism about my drawings of Mega Man: “Ariga, you draw Mega Man too seriously.
 The world is supposed to be lighter, more fun!”

 Kitamura: Yeah, the “serious” quality you’re talking about is different from where Mega Man later went.
 I think I understand you.
-You know, just the image of Mega Man standing there: there’s a sadness to it.
-Even his sprite has a certain gravity and seriousness to it.
+There's something sad about the image of Mega Man just standing there.
+There's a seriousness to characters like him, you could say.
 How can I put this… for me, when I see a young child playing alone, in a park or in the middle of the street, playing by himself there… there’s something so sad about that sight, it can almost bring me to tears.
 And there’s something similarly lonely about Mega Man.

-Ariga: I like that, the “sadness of the robot.”
-It’s part of what makes Mega Man who he is.
+Ariga: Giving Mega Man an on/off switch would definitely be a sadder backstory, but I like stuff like that... "the sadness of being a robot."
+It very much fits Mega Man's character.
 At the same time, I also like the hope and futurism that robots embody.

 Kitamura: The heroes I used to love were always strong figures that you could look up to.
 They were different from the heroes of today, who are drawn more sympathetically, and who you’re supposed to have something in common with.
 To me, a hero embodies the “virtue” that we all have in our hearts.
 We all have it, but most of us are too embarrassed or scared to show it.